 We have always maintained that “insurance is, at its core, an instrument for social good, a fundamental enabler of progress.
 By ensuring that potentially catastrophic or devastating setbacks are mitigated, we enable people to take the risks that must be taken if we are to progress as a society.”

 So, by doing what we do every day, we enable more people to create and secure a better future.

 Insurance for low-income consumers

-Because formal insurance has traditionally not been accessible to low-income consumers, we have developed a number of initiatives to deliver value for money products to these markets, thereby enabling more people to enjoy the very real benefits that appropriate insurance products can deliver.
+Because formal insurance has traditionally not been accessible to low-income consumers, we have developed several initiatives to deliver value for money products to these markets, thereby enabling more people to enjoy the very real benefits that appropriate insurance products can deliver.
 We already insure more than 2,5 million consumers in this segment, but our work is far from done.
-We have set ourselves bold growth targets, and are in the process of extending our range of solutions to include affordable short-term insurance products and savings and credit solutions for these consumers, in order to meet their needs appropriately.
+We have set ourselves bold growth targets, and are in the process of extending our range of solutions to include affordable short-term insurance products and savings and credit solutions for these consumers, to meet their needs appropriately.

 But we also do good through the way we go about our business.

-We have a unique supplier development programme that supports black entrepreneurs, including a number of former Hollardites who have started their own businesses within the greater Hollard ecosystem.
+We have a unique supplier development programme that supports black entrepreneurs, including several former Hollardites who have started their businesses within the greater Hollard ecosystem.
 The programme provides these entrepreneurs with a medium-term supplier contract and supports them with management advice and finance, as well as exposure to Hollard’s networks.